Ashamyu/cryptography/bin/README.md

 ### Installing

+First of all, when you download the zip you must extract the folder 'cryptography' in your "/Home/client/" because the path in my codes refers to the Home repository.

 You just need to execute the file install.sh into your terminal and the job is done with the code : ./install.sh

 note:*Sometimes you need to give the file executable rights for it to be able to install on your pc, the code to fix that is :chmod +x install.sh*